 As real estate is all about location, location, location, so too is home insurance.
 Your neighbourhood’s level of crime and history of weather-related accidents factors into how insurers will price your home.

 Western Canada tends to have higher home insurance premiums and also experiences more devastating weather than the rest of the country.
 From the Fort McMurray Wildfires to the Calgary floods to earthquakes and oil spills in BC, Western Canada has some of the nation’s most extreme weather events.

 As with all insurance, your history of claims and denials will affect your premium or ability to get a policy in the first place.

 Insurers view people who’ve made a number of claims as risky, even if those claims weren’t the claimant’s fault.
 Similarly, lapses on premium payments are considered a sign of financially unstable people, something that will cause insurers to charge more.

 What to keep in mind when shopping for home insurance

-Knowing you’ll need to pay for home insurance on the property is something every homebuyer should factor into their decision-making process.
+Knowing you’ll need to pay for home insurance or condo insurance, depending on the property type, is something every homebuyer should factor into their decision-making process.
 Some postal codes cost more than others, while some fixer uppers could cost the homeowner in premiums as well as repair costs.
 Comparing home insurance quotes with endorsements like overland water coverage, insurance for earthquakes or even coverage for having to rebuild according to new by-laws can help your decision.

 If you’re renting your property out, getting your tenants to look at renter’s insurance could prevent problems for you both down the road.